wlemkows/nvml/libpmemlog/index.md

 developers will find higher level libraries like [libpmemobj](../libpmemobj) to be more generally useful.

-Man pages that contains a list of the interfaces provided:
+Man pages that contains a list of the **Linux** interfaces provided:

 <ul>
   <li>Man page for <a href="../manpages/master/{{ page.title }}.3.html">{{ page.title }} current master</a></li>